How To Remove Scratches From A Windshield

 The first step is to determine whether a repair is even feasible at all.
 You can do this by running your finger or fingernail across the surface.

 A repairable scratch shouldn’t catch on your nail and should feel smooth to the touch.
-If it does catch, it’s likely too profound to fix using a DIY method.
+If it does catch, it’s likely too deep to fix using a DIY method.

 Step 2: Clean The Windshield With Glass Cleaner